lit/lit-element/README.md

         ```polymer serve```

-    > LitElement is published on [npm](https://www.npmjs.com/package/@polymer/lit-element) using Javascript Modules.
+    > LitElement is published on [npm](https://www.npmjs.com/package/@polymer/lit-element) using JavaScript Modules.
-    This means it can take advantage of the standard native Javascript module loader available in all current major browsers.
+    This means it can take advantage of the standard native JavaScript module loader available in all current major browsers.
     >
     > However, since LitElement uses npm convention to reference dependencies by name, a light transform to rewrite specifiers to URLs is required to get it to run in the browser.
 The polymer-cli's development server `polymer serve` automatically handles this transform.